eduardodeoh/vagrant-boxes-old/README.md

+==Vagrant Boxes

 	Vagrant boxes for my personal use in development projects with Ubuntu Server

-Status - Testing Librarian + Chef...